-- They achieve one or more fail marks across the four domains - They achieve only one pass mark across the four domains - They achieve three or more borderline marks across the four domains - They achieve a mark of borderline or fail in the person-centred care & collaboration and/or professional practice domains.
+- They achieve one or more fail marks across the four domains - They achieve only one pass mark across the four domains - They achieve three or more borderline marks across the four domains

+• They achieve a mark of borderline or fail in the person-centred care & collaboration and/or professional practice domains.

 All portfolios assessed as a 'FAIL' in the first round of assessment will be double marked by a second assessor.
 If the first and second assessors do not agree on the assessment outcome for the portfolio, they will discuss the portfolio to reach a consensus about the final outcome.
-In the unlikely event that consensus cannot be reached, a third assessor will be asked to review the portfolio.
+In the unlikely event that consensus cannot be reached, the portfolio will be reviewed by an independent assessment panel to agree the final assessment outcome.